DogRacer78/Abstract-App-To-Source-Code/METHODS.md

 ```python
 getValue_id-of-element()
 ```
 Again here the **_** is **required** for the call to work.
-This function can be thought of as a call to a function, with its return value the value in the element it is binded to.
+This function can be thought of as a call to a function, with its return value the value in the element it is linked to.

 ## Outputting data
 Data can simply be output to a div element